Eurographics

 Eurographics is a Europe-wide professional computer graphics association.
-The association supports its members in advancing the state of the art in computer graphics and related fields such as multimedia, scientific visualization and human–computer interaction.
+The association supports its members in advancing the state of the art in computer graphics and related fields such as multimedia, scientific visualization, and human–computer interaction.

 Overview

 Eurographics organizes many events and services, which are open to everyone.
 Eurgraphics has a broad membership, including researchers & developers, educators & industrialists, users & providers of computer graphics hardware, software, and applications.
-Eurgraphics organizes venues including the Eurographics Symposium on Rendering and High-Performance Graphics.
+Eurographics organizes venues including the Eurographics Symposium on Rendering and High-Performance Graphics.
 Eurographics publishes Computer Graphics Forum, a quarterly journal, among others.